 Best Practice tip:

-- To-do vs. due dates: For any given to-do in Karbon, you can specify a to-do date and a due date.
+To-do vs. due dates: For any given to-do in Karbon, you can specify a to-do date and a due date.
 The due date is the date by which the task must be completed.
 In contrast, the to-do date (used specifically for your To-do list) is used when a) the task needs to be completed earlier or later due to resource or work issues (e.g. vacation) or b) when the start date for the task should be initiated.
 Learn more about using to-dates in our Best Practices for To-dos article.